hudsonhrh/hudsonhrh/README.md

 I’m a Protocol Engineer passionate about decentralization, worker ownership, and governance design.

-I’ve been involved with developing many DAOs with various models and is currently developing Poa, a no-code DAO builder geared towards orgs that are fully owned by the community and not by capital.
+I’ve been involved with developing many DAOs with various models and am currently developing Poa, a no-code DAO builder geared towards orgs that are fully owned by the community and not by capital.

-In all my work, I hope to build spaces for founders interested in community ownership to experiment and innovate quickly with new governance models.
+I hope to build spaces for founders interested in community ownership to experiment and innovate quickly with new governance models.

 ## Current Projects: